 Technology and SaaS

-Technology companies often face the challenge of fitting new services into traditional category structures.
-Many directories and platforms haven’t fully caught up with the nuances of modern tech businesses.
+Technology companies often have trouble fitting new services into traditional category structures.
+Many directories and platforms haven’t caught up with how modern tech businesses work.

 For technology companies, consider: